juddybuddy17/MLB-Odds-Predictor/README.md

 # DSI-Capstone - MLB Odds Predictor

 ### Problem Statement
-MLB Outcomes App
-I want to build a baseball betting consulting app that can guide sports bettors to smarter betting decisions.
-I have been given game data from Retrosheet that has the stats for each game with the respective home and visiting teams game statistics.
+I want to build a baseball betting consulting app that can guide sports bettors on educated betting decisions.
+I downloaded data from retrosheet.org that has the stats for each game with the respective home and visiting teams game statistics.

 ### Data Collection and Cleaning
 I sought guidance from my friend Adam when struggling to find usable data, and he directed me to Retrosheet game data.
 I gathered game records spanning the last 33 years, commencing from the seismic 1989 World Series.
 To align with Retrosheet's data dictionary, I meticulously relabeled column names.
 For my target variables, I introduced columns for run differentials, total runs, home team win/loss, and visitor team win/loss.
 To enhance data quality, I addressed missing values, removed redundant columns, and binarized boolean features.
 Leveraging the pandas rolling sum function, I transformed certain features to capture historical trends over the standard 162-game season.
 Additionally, I engineered new features by calculating ratios between existing ones to derive averages.
 Finally, I split the data frame at the year 2020 to create a testing dataset for model evaluation.